Posts

 Image

-John 9 is this amazing story of a man who was born blind, but it’s not just about a physical healing—it’s this powerful symbol of moving from darkness to light, both in a physical and spiritual sense.
-The chapter kicks off with a question from Jesus’ disciples: “Rabbi, who sinned , this man or his parents, that he was born blind?”
-(John 9:2).
+John 9 is this amazing story of a man who was born blind, but it’s not just about a physical healing, it’s this powerful symbol of moving from darkness to light, both in a physical and spiritual sense.
+The chapter kicks off with a question from Jesus’ disciples: “Rabbi, who sinned, this man or his parents, that he was born blind?” ( John 9:2 ).
 And that question really shows how people back then thought about suffering.
 If someone had a physical problem, like blindness, they assumed it had to be because of sin—either the person’s sin or their family’s sin.
 They had this idea that if something bad happened to you, it was a punishment for something you did wrong.
-The Greek word for sinned here is hamartano (ἁμαρτάνω), which means to "miss the mark."
+The Greek word for sinned here is hamartano (ἁμαρτάνω), which means to miss the mark .
 It’s about moral failure, like messing up in God’s eyes.
 So, the disciples are basically asking, “Who messed up to cause this guy to suffer?”
 But Jesus flips it on them.
-He says, “Neither this man nor his parents sinned , but that ...
+He says, “Neither this man nor his parents sinned, but that the ...

 From Cuneiform to the Digital Age: Using Technology Wisely